 Second feature, encryption, ensures that no data can be intercepted by third parties.
 As of OPC UA specification version 1.04, three encryption algorithms are listed, all of which are generally considered safe to use.
 The more important fact is that two older algorithms have been deprecated in 1.04, showing that the security features are properly re-evaluated during major updates.

 For this section, the main methods of providing value were determined to be data loss prevention and service availability.
 While the former is important for trustworthy data, the latter has a more direct business impact by ensuring that the manufacturing processes can continue uninterrupted.

 Data loss prevention is not built into the protocol itself, but two main tools can help with it; subscriptions and historizing.
 OPC UA subscriptions query data to be sent to the client, thus allowing data to be buffered and delivered after recovering from connection interruption.
 It should be noted that this is not the primary function of subscriptions and the amount of data buffered depends on the configuration of the server.

 Historizing means that the OPC UA application saves the data and its changes to an external data system, usually a database, where it can be accessed directly or via OPC UA using Historical Access.

-For service availability, the OPC UA specification clear documentation for reconnection procedures, different redundancy setups and failure handover modes.
+For service availability, the OPC UA specification offers clear documentation for reconnection procedures, different redundancy setups and failure handover modes.
 While the implementation of these procedures is still up to the developer, having this documentation adds inherent value for regulatory compliance, where every bit of extensive documentation can be used to support compliance claims.